ncandio/razorfs/README.md

 This implementation is directly inspired by and evolved from the innovative succinct data structure approach found in the ncandio/n-ary_python_package repository.
 We acknowledge and thank the original contributors for their groundbreaking work in succinct N-ary tree architectures.

-The current RAZOR implementation represents a significant enterprise enhancement of the original ncandio n-ary tree package, specifically optimized for filesystem and kernel-level applications with comprehensive persistence mechanisms.
+The current razorfs implementation represents a significant enterprise enhancement of the original ncandio n-ary tree package, specifically optimized for filesystem and kernel-level applications with comprehensive persistence mechanisms.